LITR278 Introduction to African-American Literature

 - Reading remains the basic learning method available to students although various means of instruction are employed: lectures, group discussion, mock trials, role playing, individual or group presentations to the class, team teaching, library research, etc.

 - Through reading, writing, discussion, and various class activities, students identify, explain, and analyze the following: formal elements of the literature, particularly images, image patterns, narrative strategies, diction, and structural divisions of the work; themes and thematic patterns; literary periods, movements, and terms as appropriate to the literature.

 - The writing requirement complies with Department standards for literature courses, a minimum of 2,500 words.
 Writing assignments reflect the course goals that students can comprehend, interpret, analyze, synthesize, and evaluate the literature.

 - Because there are no prerequisites for literature courses, it is important that students understand the kind and quality of the writing expected.

-Reference, Resource, or Learning Materials to be used by Students:A relevant anthology and/or other texts relevant to the course are assigned.
-See individual course formats.
+Reference, Resource, or Learning Materials to be used by Student:A relevant anthology and/or other texts relevant to the course are assigned.
+See individual course syllabi.